phunanon/Chika/README.md

     //Returns [15 9], using an inline-function with one argument - `#`
     (map {# 12 3} [+ -])

+	//Subscribes to all inter-program messages to do with displays, and prints their payloads (sub "display/+" {print #1})

 ### Compilation and running